hayatu4islam/Automotive_Diagnostics/README.md

     * **Full efficiency** - Explore how the absolute throttle position and accelerator pedal positions correlate with the vehicle speed and airflow rate to assess fuel efficiency.
     * **Throttle response** - Analyse the data to understand how accelerator pedal positions D and E influence the engine RPM and vehicle speed, addressing potential throttle response problems.
 * **Analysing driving behaviour**
-    * hddh
     *
-* Visualising the speed and elevation on a map (From YT)
+* **Visualising the speed and elevation on a map (From YT)**

 ## Objectives:
 In order to achieve the aim of this project, the following are the objectives of the project:
 * **Optimising fuel efficiency:** Identify combinations of throttle positions and engine RPM that result in optimal fuel efficiency.
 * **Performance enhancement:** Explore patterns in the dataset to find ways to enhance overall engine and vehicle performance.
 * **Fault detection:** Develop models to detect anomalies or patterns indicative of potential engine or vehicle issues, such as overheating or irregular throttle response.
 * **Predictive maintenance:** Use the data to build predictive models that can anticipate maintenance needs based on changes in parameters like coolant temperature or airflow rate.
 * **Driver behaviour analysis:** Explore how accelerator pedal positions relate to vehicle speed and engine RPM to understand driver behaviour and potentially improve driving habits for better efficiency.
 * **Emission control:** Analyse the dataset to identify factors influencing emission levels, considering parameters like airflow rate and throttle positions.